alta3/linux-unattended-installation/readme.md

 #### Linux - "ubuntu 20.04 server"

 1. You MUST run an ubuntu 20.04 server to run our version of the `build-iso.sh` script which makes your USB keys.
 An old laptop running ubuntu 20.04 is a great choice.
-  > We are using a 20.04 system to obtain `isohdpfx.bin` from `/usr/lib/ISOLINUX/isohdpfx.bin` because it was easier than going though the hassel of MD5 checkum authetnication and we wanted a dedicated, secure server doing this work, so this branch requires an ubuntu 20.04 server to build ISOs.
+    > We are using a 20.04 system to obtain `isohdpfx.bin` from `/usr/lib/ISOLINUX/isohdpfx.bin` because it was easier than going though the hassel of MD5 checkum verification, plus we wanted a dedicated, secure server doing this work anyhow.

 2. Install the following software on your "ubuntu 20.04 server".